What Are Half-Round Gutters? (2023 Guide)

 DIY vs. Professional Installation

 Most homeowners should leave half-round gutter installation to the professionals.
-To install these gutters yourself, you will need special gutter hangers, connectors, end caps, and round downspouts, plus a ladder and a helper.
-Metal gutter sections may require rivets and welding.
-For the latter, you will need solder and a soldering iron.
-You also have to ensure that the pitch of your gutters matches the pitch of your roof.
+To install these gutters yourself, gather special gutter hangers, connectors, end caps, and round downspouts, plus a ladder and a helper.
+Depending on the material, metal gutter sections may require rivets and caulking or welding.
+You’ll also need solder, a soldering iron, and some prior soldering experience for copper.

 A professional gutter company will already have all the required tools and expertise to hang half-round gutters.
 They will also be able to recommend the best gutter sizes and materials for your home.
 They can even install gutter guards at the same time.
-If you would like seamless half-round gutters, you will have no choice but to hire a professional, as the gutters will need to be cut on-site to match the exact specifications of your home.
+If you’d like seamless half-round gutters, a professional will need to extrude the gutter material on-site to match the exact specifications of your home.
+This requires expensive machines that only professionals have access to.

 Hiring a professional will increase your gutter installation cost.
-However, it is by far the safest option—especially if you have your heart set on heavy copper gutters.
+However, it is by far the safest option—especially if you have your heart set on expensive copper gutters.

 Our Conclusion

 Many homeowners find half-round gutters to be an attractive alternative to modern K-style gutters.
-Not only that, but half-round gutters are easier to clean and less likely to leak, corrode, or clog.
+Half-round gutters are also easier to clean and less likely to leak, corrode, or clog.

-As you shop for half-round gutters, remember the adage that “you get what you pay for.”
-Cheaper materials, such as vinyl and aluminum, will not match the longevity of higher-end options, such as copper and galvalume.
+As you shop for half-round gutters, remember that cheaper materials, such as vinyl and aluminum, will not match the longevity of higher-end options such as copper and galvalume.
 Upgrading to seamless gutters and high-quality gutter guards will extend the life of your system and minimize the maintenance required.

 FAQ About Half-Round Gutters